Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Abstract

 \section{Abstract}

 Heterogeneous multi-robot systems show great potential in complex tasks requiring coordinated hybrid cooperation.
-However, traditional approaches relying on static models often struggle with task diversity and dynamic environments.
+However, existing methods rely on static or task-specific models often lack generalizability across diverse tasks and dynamic environments.
 This highlights the need for generalizable intelligence that can bridge high-level reasoning with low-level execution across heterogeneous agents.
-To address this, we propose a hierarchical framework integrating a prompted Large Language Model (LLM) and a GridMask-enhanced fine-tuned Vision Language Model (VLM).
-The LLM performs task decomposition and global semantic map construction, while the VLM extracts task-specified semantic labels and 2D spatial information from aerial images to support local planning.
-Within this framework, the aerial robot follows a globally optimized semantic path and continuously provides bird-view images, guiding the ground robot’s local semantic navigation and manipulation, including target-absent scenarios where implicit alignment is maintained.
-Experiments on real-world cubes or objects arrangement tasks demonstrate the framework’s adaptability and robustness in dynamic environments.
-To the best of our knowledge, this is the first demonstration of an aerial-ground heterogeneous system integrating VLM-based perception with LLM-driven task reasoning and motion planning.
+To address this, we propose a hierarchical multimodal framework that integrates a prompted Large Language Model (LLM) with a fine-tuned Vision-Language Model (VLM).
+At the system level, the LLM performs hierarchical task decomposition and constructs a global semantic map, while the VLM provides semantic perception and object localization, where the proposed GridMask significantly enhances the VLM's spatial accuracy for reliable fine-grained manipulation.
+The aerial robot leverages this global map to generate semantic paths and guide the ground robot’s local navigation and manipulation, ensuring robust coordination even in target-absent or ambiguous scenarios.
+We validate the framework through extensive simulation and real-world experiments on long-horizon object arrangement tasks, demonstrating zero-shot adaptability, robust semantic navigation, and reliable manipulation in dynamic environments.
+To the best of our knowledge, this work presents the first heterogeneous aerial–ground robotic system that integrates VLM-based perception with LLM-driven reasoning for global high-level task planning and execution.